lonsing/qratpreplus/index.md

 given in prenex conjunctive normal form (PCNF).
 For simplification, QRATPre+ tries to eliminate redundant clauses from the PCNF, or universal literals from clauses.
 It implements redundancy checking based on the QRAT+ proof system.
-QRAT+ is a generalisation of the QRAT proof system introduced by Heule, Seidl, and Biere:
+QRAT+ is a generalisation of the QRAT proof system.
+QRAT was introduced by Heule, Seidl, and Biere:

 * M. Heule, M. Seidl, A. Biere: Solution Validation and Extraction for QBF